mozilla/pontoon/CONTRIBUTING.rst

 After that, the commit should explain *why* the changes are being made and any notes that future readers should know for context or be aware of.

+We follow `The seven rules of a great Git commit message <https://chris.beams.io/posts/git-commit/#seven-rules>`_:

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain what and why vs. how

 Pull requests